nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 expense related calculations while the program is running.
 It performs these operations based on the different commands it receives from the user.

-The class diagram below shows the structure of `FinancialTracker`.
+The class diagram below shows the structure of `FinancialTracker`

 ![](FinancialTrackerCD.drawio.png)